 Proximity to the outdoors: 4.0 | Culture: 2.7 | Academics: 5.0

 This #1-ranked university for environmental and ecology programs is a magnet for tree huggers.
 The eight-week forestry field camp in the Sierra Nevada, open to all majors, has students staying in rustic cabins while studying flora like ponderosa pines and black oaks.
 Cal Adventures, the university’s outdoor education program, takes students backpacking through Yosemite and Sequoia National Parks, both only about four hours away.
 A full moon paddle on the San Francisco Bay lets students watch the sun set behind the Golden Gate.

 Proximity to the outdoors: 3.3 | Culture: 3.5 | Academics: 5.0

 #14 Pomona College

 Bomb down 1,600 vertical feet on skis or take on barreling waves on a surfboard?
 Students at Pomona College, a small liberal arts school in the foothills of the San Gabriel Mountains, can do both in a single day.
 They can also snorkel and spelunk while earning a certificate in outdoor leadership.
 Pomona strives to make the outdoors affordable and available to everyone, so student groups with little to no experience in the outdoors can apply for the Outdoor Engagement Fund and receive up to $500 plus trained leaders from the Outdoor Education Center to guide their trip.
-Students and professors can take advantage of free gear rentals and trip-planning service.
+Students and professors can take advantage of free or cheap gear rentals and trip-planning service.
 Or, they can visit On the Loose’s website (the outdoor club of Claremont’s 5 colleges), which has beta on many outdoor trips in the area.

 Proximity to the outdoors: 4.5 | Culture: 3.8 | Academics: 3.5